Logiqx/gps-guides/guidance/coros/setup/README.md

 **TOP TIPS**

-- If you have 3.0508.0 on your APEX Pro or VERTIX you can downgrade to 3.0309.0 by following the [instructions](https://support.coros.com/hc/en-us/articles/15344945273620-How-to-manually-update-my-COROS-watch) from COROS.
+- If you have 3.05xx.0 on your APEX Pro or VERTIX you should downgrade to [3.0309.0](https://logiqx.github.io/gps-details/devices/coros/firmware/3.0309.0/install.html).
-- If you have 3.0308.0 or earlier on APEX 2 / APEX 2 Pro / VERTIX 2 / VERTIX 2S then leave it installed at this time.
+- If you have 3.04xx.0 or 3.05xx.0 on your APEX 2 or APEX 2 Pro then you should upgrade to the latest firmware.
+- If you have 3.04xx.0, 3.05xx.0, 3.07xx.0 on VERTIX 2 / VERTIX 2S then you should upgrade to [3.0708.1113](https://logiqx.github.io/gps-details/devices/coros/firmware/3.0708.1113/install.html) beta.

-- You should re-check your GPS / GNSS settings after every firmware update because they have a tendency to revert to standard GPS.
+Note: You should re-check your GPS / GNSS settings after every firmware update because they have a tendency to revert back to standard GPS.